-The live queue updates automatically by adding every new appointment, processing existing ones, or changing the doctors’ schedule.
-Your clinic gets efficient solutions to manage the smooth patient flow as the Receptionist can always find an open timeslot at the patient’s request.
+The live queue updates automatically by adding new appointments, processing existing ones, or changing the doctors’ schedule.
+Your clinic gets efficient solutions to manage patient flow smoothly, as the Receptionist can always find an available time slot at the patient’s request.

 The Receptionist manages the queue through the scheduling module.

-When scheduling visits, procedures, or consultations beforehand, it’s more often based on the patient’s preferences – convenient time, preferred doctors, specific requests, etc.
+When scheduling visits, procedures, or consultations beforehand, it’s commonly based on the patient’s preferences – convenient time, preferred doctors, specific requests, etc.

-If it refers to appointments for walk-in patients, the Receptionist gets the task of finding the open timeslots.
+If it refers to appointments for walk-in patients, the Receptionist is responsible for finding the available time slots.

 The live queue is based on real-time availability adjusted by instant system updates on patient check-in, doctor availability, the urgency of care, etc.

-Once the Receptionist knows the reason for the appointment, they can check availability and inform the patients about the queue status and wait times.
-One of the options includes checking the availability by picking the specific department and the closest available doctor.
+Once the Receptionist knows the reason for the visit, they can check availability and inform the patients about the queue status and wait times.
+One of the options is to check availability by selecting the specific department and the closest available doctor.

 Appointments appear on the calendar, showing their color-coded statuses for easy identification.